dg1223/git-linux-mac-tips-n-tricks/README.md

 If you have more than one package installed, you can also do this.
 Keep the braces this time.

 <code>sudo ln -s apt_pkg.cpython-{36m, 37m}-x86_64-linux-gnu.so apt_pkg.so</code>

+You may also have to install the distutils package for Python 3.9

+<code>sudo apt install python3.9-distutil</code>

+Check if its installed correctly.
+You should see no traceback calls

+<code>python3 -c "from distutils import sysconfig"</code>

 ### Sources